-- Employment for innovation / creative office (FSR 0.75:1), and - Residential boarding house for Student Accommodation (FSR 1.25:1).
+- Light industrial/ creative office (FSR 0.76:1), and - Residential flat building (FSR 1.5:1) or boarding house (2:1).

 The Site is located approximately 300m north of Parramatta Road within the broader Camperdown Precinct of the Parramatta Road Corridor Urban Transformation Strategy (PRUTS).
 PRUTS envisages the Camperdown Precinct evolving into an attractive, highly urbanised neighbourhood marked by taller residential and business buildings.
 Both Parramatta Road and Pyrmont Bridge Road will contain retail and commercial activities while new residential development is designated in two locations, including along Johnston's Creek where the Site is situated.